 An ancient, 2004 trailer for Tamriel Rebuilt by Prometheus, featuring theme music by Dragonfly.

-In fact, TR has been a prominent part of this modding community since its inception, which stretches back even before the game was released.
-Parts of TR are likely some of the oldest mod content still actively being played.
-Hence, it feels fitting in this month to take a look back at the history of our mod.
+Tamriel Rebuilt has been a prominent part of the Morrowind modding community since its inception, which stretches back even before the game was released.
+In fact, parts of TR are likely some of the oldest Morrowind mod content still actively being played.

 The context within which the earlier parts of the mod were developed not only helps us understand its quirks and oddities, but also allows us to better appreciate each part of the mod, by connecting us to the people and times that they represent.